James P. Scanlan, Attorney at Law

 EEOC v.
 Sears, Roebuck and Co. is likely the largest employment discrimination ever fully tried.
 It was tried in the United States District Court for the Northern District of Illinois over a ten-month period from September 1984 to June 1985.
 The case, which involved allegations of gender discrimination in hire and promotion into commission sales position at over 800 Sears stores and allegations of gender discrimination in pay of exempt managerial and professional employees, consumed 131 trial days, with a transcript that ran over 19,000 pages.
 The trial court decision, which found for Sears on all issues, may be found at 504 F. Supp.
 241 (N.D.
 Ill.
 1980, and the court of appeals opinion upholding the district court’s decision, one judge dissenting, may be found at 839 F.2d 302 (7th Cir.
 1988).
 The case received considerable attention in scholarly literature in some part because of the testimony (for Sears) of Rosalind Rosenberg, a prominent authority on women’s intellectual history, and (for EEOC) Alice Kessler-Harris, a prominent authority on women’s labor history (as is discussed, for example, in Ruth Milkman’s “Women’s History and the Sears Case,” Feminist Studies, 12:2 (1986:Summer), and various articles in a 1986 issue of Signs: Journal of Women in Culture and Society (Vol. II, No.4).
 The case is also treated, among a variety of other places, in Susan Faludi’s 1991 book Backlash: The Undeclared War on American Women.
 The case continues to receive occasional attention in various circles.[i]

-My involvement in the case ran from the end of February 1979 until 1993 and entailed appraising the merits of the EEOC administrative decision underlying the case and recommending whether and how a case or cases based on the decision should be brought; signing the complaints in the case and four related race discrimination cases; serving as lead trial counsel for most of the period the case was pending, including pretrial litigation of certain procedural challenges, the trial itself, and the drafting the commission sales part of the EEOC appellate brief and arguing that portion of the appeal; and litigating certain costs and attorneys’ fees issues between the issuance of the initial district court decision January 1986 and the resolution of the costs and fees issues in 1993.
+My involvement in the case ran from the end of February 1979 until 1993 and entailed appraising the merits of the EEOC administrative decision underlying the case and recommending whether and how a case or cases based on the decision should be brought; signing the complaints in the case and four related race discrimination cases; serving as lead trial counsel for most of the period the case was pending, including pretrial litigation of certain procedural challenges, the trial itself, and the drafting the commission sales part of the EEOC appellate brief and arguing that portion of the appeal; and litigating certain costs and attorneys’ fees issues between the issuance of the initial district court decision in January 1986 and the resolution of the costs and fees issues in 1993.
 My initial role in the matter, and the one that led to my being placed in charge of the litigation, involve the drafting of certain memoranda critical of the analysis in the administrative decision, which memoranda were leaked to, and reported in, the press,[ii] complicating efforts to resolve the case short of litigation and creating various problems for EEOC in the litigation itself.

 A key part of such criticism involved questioning the perception that the far greater female representation in non-commission than commission sales positions was evidence that women were discriminatorily excluded from the latter.
 The views then expressed would be later expressed in “Illusions of Job Segregation” (Public Interest 1988) and later articles raising similar issues with regard to the various job segregation cases that were prosecuted with considerable success in the 1990s.[iii]
 Table IV of Illusions, which showed the fallacy of a claim that lower qualifications among hires from a particular group was not evidence that the employer favored the group (a point also discussed, using data from the Sears case, with regard to perceptions of the implications of higher default rates among minority borrowers, in the unpublished “Confusion over Credit Discrimination” (1997)).